flowdock/rally-wsapi/README.md

 #### Get users by query
 ```
-get_users(query_string)
+get_users(query_string = nil)
 ```
-See WSAPI documentation for details about query_string syntax
+If the query_string is present, applies it to the request.
+Otherwise returns all users.
+See WSAPI documentation for details about query_string syntax.

 #### Get the subscription of the authenticated user
 ```